CryptozombiesHQ/cryptozombie-lessons/sk/5/13-comments.md

 ```

 Špeciálne dobrou praktikou je komentovať svoj kód, a vysvetľovať očakávané správanie každej funkcie tvojho kontraktu.
 Tým pádom iný programátor (prípadne ty po 6 mesiacoch) bude schopný rýchlo vstrebať a pochopiť, ako sa má kontrakt zhruba správať bez toho, aby musel čítať kód.
-In particular, it's good practice to comment your code to explain the expected behavior of every function in your contract.
-This way another developer (or you, after a 6 month hiatus from a project!) can quickly skim and understand at a high level what your code does without having to read the code itself.

 Štandardným spôsob v Solidity komunite je používanie formátu zvaného **_natspec_**,, ktorý vyzerá nejako takto:
-The standard in the Solidity community is to use a format called **_natspec_**, which looks like this:

 ```
 /// @title Kontrakt pre základné matematické operácie